donkirkby/svg-turtle/docs/index.md

     t.dot(10)
     t.save_as('example.svg')

+## JupyTurtle: IPython integration
+To use SvgTurtle with IPython integration, create an instance of the `JupyTurtle` class.
+It exposes the same interface as `SvgTurtle`.
+It implements both display on implicit return, and explicit display via the `show()` method.

+    from svg_turtle import JupyTurtle

+    t = JupyTurtle(500, 500)
+    t.forward(200)
+    t.show()                    # explicit display
+    t.dot(10)
+    t                           # display via implicit return

 ## More Information
 If you'd like to help out with the project, see the `CONTRIBUTING.md` file in the source code.